Downsizing Helps You Set Limits as You Move to a Smaller Home

 - Consider the amount of space you actually need

-- Now that your children are long gone from your home, you no longer need all of that extra space for living.
-So, you need to consider the amount of space you actually need to live comfortably.
+- Now that you are empty nesters, you may no longer need all of that extra bedroom space but you want more room for entertaining and living.
+Consider the amount of space you actually need to live comfortably.

-- Create a plan for your new home so you know where all of your items are going and which ones you can place in storage.
+- To avoid moving items you don't need or want, create a plan for your new home so you know where all of your items are going and which ones you can place in storage.

-- Storage isn’t just placing items in a storage unit; it can be as simple as adding storage to your walls and closets.
-This is a way to organize your new home with the belongings you keep.
+- Storage isn’t just placing items in a storage unit or attic; it can be as simple as adding creative storage solutions to your walls, closets, and garage.

 - Downsize your furniture